ppotter50/HelpDeskTraining/index.md

         <a href='https://webservices.itcs.umich.edu/mediawiki/hotline/index.php/Account_Creation_Procedure'>Account Creation Procedure</a>: How to create each type of account!
     </p>
     <p>
         <a href='https://webservices.itcs.umich.edu/mediawiki/hotline/index.php/Account_Validation'>Account Validation</a>: Overview of the validation process.
-The section "Re-Validating Accounts" is most relevant to what work you might encounter at the Hotline.
+The section "Re-Validating Accounts" is most relevant to what work you might encounter at the Help Desk.
     </p>
 </details>